Ghost Orchid: The World’s Most Mysterious Flower ( Guide)

 For those brave enough to try growing one, prepare for a challenge.

-- Ghost Orchids cannot grow in regular soil — they must attach to a host tree or bark.
+- Orchids cannot grow in regular soil — they must attach to a host tree or bark.

 - They need 95% humidity, indirect sunlight, and a consistent temperature of around 70–85°F (21–29°C).